glgit/tutorial/README.md

 ## Example 2 - Serving A static Webpage

-Contains a clojure project using leiningen and ./project.clj file for the project definitions, such as dependencies
+Contains a clojure project using leiningen and ./project.clj file for the project definitions, such as dependencies.

 ./resources/index.html is a simple static html page that your server returns